ringram58/clark-1/README.md

 CLARK is an intelligent document processing system that uses Google Cloud Document AI to extract and process information from invoices and other documents.

+## ⚠️ Security Notice

+Before using CLARK, please ensure you:
+1. Never commit sensitive credentials to version control
+2. Keep your `.env` files secure and never share them
+3. Regularly rotate your API keys and service account credentials
+4. Follow the principle of least privilege when setting up service accounts

 ## Features

 - Document upload and processing